AdaCore/gnatstudio/docs/users_guide/extending.rst

   Only relevant if the project attribute contains a list of values, when it indicates whether the order of the values is relevant.
 In most cases, it is not.
-However, the order of source directories, for example, matters, since it also indicates where GPS searches for the source files and it stops at the first match.
+However, the order of source directories, for example, matters since it also indicates where GPS searches for the source files, and it stops at the first match.

 * :file:`omit_if_default` (boolean, default :command:`true`)

-  Whether the project attribute should be set explicitly in the project if the user left it to its default value.
+  Whether the project attribute should be set explicitly in the project if the user left it with its default value.
 Enable this to keep the project files as simple as possible if all the tools using this attribute know about the default value.
 Otherwise, set it :command:`false` to always emit the definition of the project attribute.